QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

 If $\vec A$ and $\vec C$ are column vectors of the mode coefficients of the fields incident from the left and the right, and $\vec B$ and $\vec D$ are the mode coefficients of the resulting reflected fields, then their relationship is described using a scattering matrix, $\mathbf{S}$:

-whose elements are calculated using overlap integrals as described in \cite{olver}.
+whose elements are calculated using overlap integrals as described in \newd{Olver et al.} \newc{\cite{olver}}.
 The columns of the scattering matrix describe the amplitude of each output mode generated by a unit-amplitude input mode.
 The scattering matrix for the horn as a whole, is computed by cascading the matrices for each uniform section and junction.
-We assume no scattering at the horn aperture so $\vec C=0$.
+We assume no scattering at the horn aperture, since it is electrically large (6$\lambda$), so $\vec C=0$.

-The field at the mouth of the corrugated horn is then determined from $\vec D = \mathbf{S_{2,1}}\cdot \vec A$, where $\mathbf{S_{2,1}}$ is the sub-matrix that deals with the forward-propagating modes, and the reflected field is determined from $\vec B = \mathbf{S_{1,1}}\cdot \vec A$ .
+The field at the aperture of the corrugated horn is then determined from $\vec D = \mathbf{S_{2,1}}\cdot \vec A$, where $\mathbf{S_{2,1}}$ is the sub-matrix that deals with the forward-propagating modes, and the reflected field is determined from $\vec B = \mathbf{S_{1,1}}\cdot \vec A$.
 The transmitted and reflected power are found by multiplying the complex elements of the relevant column vector by their complex conjugate and summing them.

-In our analysis we used 60 waveguide modes (30 TE and 30 TM), but most of these modes carry no power to the mouth of the horn at 150 GHz.
+In our analysis we used 60 \newb{waveguide} modes (30 TE and 30 TM), which was more than sufficient for the accuracy levels shown in this paper.
 The TE and TM modes with power have a coherent phase relationship and in this case correspond to the single hybrid $\mathrm{HE}_{1,1}$ mode.

 In the 220 GHz band more than one column of the scattering matrices is non-zero and these represent possible independent modes of power transmission.
-We excite all modes equally at the input, $\vec A = [1, 1, 1, \ldots]^T$, and add the individual output fields incoherently.
-The reflected power is calculated as a percentage of the power that could be transmitted by the number of propagating modes and this can result in spikes at frequencies where a mode is just switching on but not carrying much power.
+We excite all modes equally at the input, $\vec A = [1, 1, 1, \ldots]^T$, and add the individual output fields incoherently (a detailed description can be found in \newd{Murphy et al.} \newc{\cite{murphy1991,murphy2001}}).
+The reflected power is calculated as a percentage of the power that could be transmitted by the number of propagating modes.
+Spikes can be observed at cut-off frequencies of higher order modes as these states transition from evanescent to propagating modes.
+These predicted features are also likely to depend on the exact details of the manufactured horns.